EFTEC/BladeOne/README.md

 - 2016-06-08 0.2.
 Beta First publish launch.
 - 2016-06-09 1.0 Version.
 Most works.
 Added extensions and error control with a tag is not defined.
+- 2016-06-09 1.1 Some fine tune.
+- 2016-06-10 1.2 New changes.
+Added namespaces (for autocomplete and compatibility with composer)

 =======